 Identify and document the project experience you already have

-Almost everyone has managed something that qualifies as project experience: organising a fundraiser, leading a team change initiative, coordinating a product launch, managing an office relocation, running a volunteer programme.
-Reframe this experience using PM language — scope, timeline, budget, stakeholders, risks.
-The PMP requires documented PM experience; the habit of recording it starts now, not when you apply.
+Almost everyone has managed something that qualifies as project experience.
+Organising a fundraiser.
+Leading a team change initiative.
+Coordinating a product launch.
+Managing an office relocation.
+Running a volunteer programme.
+Reframe this experience using PM language: scope, timeline, budget, stakeholders, risks.
+The PMP requires documented PM experience.
+The habit of recording it starts now, not when you apply.

 3